lindsayaldous/a3web/README.md

 - [ ] Lindsay's Portfolio

 ### Misc Tasks Before Final Submission:
-- [ ] Check for spelling errors in content
+- [ ] Check for spelling errors and consistency in content
 - [ ] Check for relative paths - absolute URLS only allowed for external assets or links
+- [ ] Check for duplicated IDs on a single HTML page
 - [ ] Check for sufficient comments across all pages - name of author, explaining each section, any references used for inspiration, details of what code section does
 - [ ] Check for code consistency
 - [ ] Check that there are no < style > tags
+- [ ] Run each page through the corresponding HTML/CSS/JS error checker
+- [ ] Ensure each group member is hosting a copy of the final website on their repository

 ## Deadlines:
 - [X] Submit template by end of Week 12 lab (Nov 25)